 |9:30 - 9:45||Break|

 |9:45 - 11:45||Exercise 3: Practice Assigning, Delegating, and Communication Status

-Divide into small groups to analyze a plan
+Divide into small groups to analyze and practice with a plan

 Develop an in-depth Smart Sheet plan: